OperaVaria/unit-converter-web/docs/README.md

 This project is the improved version and online implementation of our previous, [Python desktop application](https://github.com/OperaVaria/unit-converter).

 ## Egyéb információk - Other Information

+Tesztelve/Tested on: Firefox 123.0, Google Chrome 122.0 (Windows 11 and Android versions)

 **[Elérhetőség/Contact](mailto:lcs_it@proton.me)**